oussama7845/Test_Challenkers/README.md

 ## -------------------- New Updates: -----------------------------
 - "Search for a quotation regardless of the placement of the word you choose"
 - "Render new data if an action is performed without refreshing"
-- "use the kamelott api without disabling the security cores"
+- "use the kamelott api without disabling the security cors"
 ## ---------------------------------------------------------------

 ## Config Data Base